Harrie Gommans

-Harrie Gommans (born 20 February 1983) is a Dutch former professional footballer who played as a striker.
+Harrie Gommans (born 20 February 1983) is a Dutch reired footballer who played as a striker.

-Career
+Playing career

-Born in Roermond, Gommans began his senior career during the 2000–01 season with Fortuna Sittard, and has also played for Excelsior, Westerlo, MVV, Vitesse Arnhem, Roda JC and Roeselare.
+Born in Roermond, Gommans began his senior career during the 2000–01 season with Fortuna Sittard, and has also played for Excelsior, Westerlo, MVV, Vitesse, Roda JC and Roeselare.
+He had a third spell in Belgium with Waasland-Beveren and moved to De Graafschap in 2012.